deriggi/RUNorthArcPy/README.md

 ArcGIS tasks

 ### Learning Python
-Lessons for basic Python programming and introductory ArcPy are used to help ease the learning curve.
-ArcPy has an extensive API so understanding basic Python command structures is essential for building stable and reusable software
+Lessons for basic Python programming and introductory ArcPy are used to introduce the fundamentals.
+ArcPy has an extensive API so understanding basic Python command structures is necessary for building stable and reusable ArcPy applications

 #### First Lessons